-A snack period may be offered for students in kindergarten and first grade only at the discretion of the teacher.
+A snack period may be offered at the discretion of kindergarten teachers.
 Students must bring their own snacks from home as they are not provided by the school.
 During the snack time, students must be in their seats.
 They may talk quietly with those sitting near them.
 Snacks should be nutritional (e.g., fruit, vegetables, cheese and crackers).
-Candy, pop/soda, and sweets are not acceptable.
+Candy, pop/soda, hot chips and sweets are not acceptable.
+Gum is not permitted.